YubiKey 5 CSPN Series Specifics

 Technical Configuration

 for protecting the static password.
-The --access-code
+Set the --access-code

-A code is now required for any operations that require access to the static password:
+A code is now required for any operations that require access to the static password.

 ykman otp --access-code <value> delete [1|2]